JB1905/react-figma-ui/README.md

 ## Components
 ### Button

-To use the button, use the following HTML markup.
+To use the button, use the following component.
 Each button has a destructive option.
 Teritary buttons are styled like hyperlinks.

 ```jsx
 import { Button } from 'react-figma-ui';